nfoxdev/nfCustomEnvHelper/README.md

   - edit startup.prg
   - edit afterStartup.prg
   - run startup.prg
-  - run afterStartup.prg

 - sets 1 function key:
   - F5: runs startup.prg

-If you have a common config routine you want to run on all your projects, just include it in "afterstartup".
+If you have a common config routine you want to run on all your projects, just run it from  "afterstartup".

 *------------------------------------------------------------------------------*